abetusk/dev/projects/laser-spike/laser-spike.md

 Solid core wire is too stiff and not only restricts movement but has the potential to fray and break.
-The stranded wire is much more moveable and is better suited to providing power and communication through elements need wire connections that jump out of board.
+The stranded wire is much more moveable and is better suited to providing power and communication between elements that don't reside on the same proto-board.

 ### Wiring and Routing for the Laser Diodes